High on Life (video game)

 High on Life is a comedic first-person shooter game with action-adventure and Metroidvania elements.
 It takes place in a science fiction world which features talking guns.
-It was created by Justin Roiland and developed and published by Squanch Games.
-The game was released on December 13, 2022 for Windows, Xbox One and Xbox Series X/S. The game received mixed reviews from critics, who were divided on its humour, while criticising the technical issues upon launch.
+It was created, developed and published by Squanch Games.
+The game was released on December 13, 2022 for Windows, Xbox One and Xbox Series X/S. It was later ported to PlayStation 4 and PlayStation 5 on July 22, 2023, to Nintendo Switch on May 6, 2025, and to Nintendo Switch 2 on August 28, 2025.
+The game received mixed reviews from critics, who were divided on its humor, while criticizing the technical issues upon launch.
+A sequel was announced on June 9, 2025.

 Gameplay

-High on Life is a first-person shooter video game with action-adventure and metroidvania elements.
+High on Life is a first-person shooter video game with action-adventure and Metroidvania elements.
 Players are tasked with assassinating select targets, and must fight their way into the target's lair and then fight the targets in a boss battle.

 Players attack using living alien weapons, five living guns called "Gatlians" and one sentient knife.
 The guns have primary, alternate, and special "trick hole" firing modes that can be used in combat.
 The knife has an additional grapple ability that allows players to use ziplines to move around the world.
 Weapon specials are also used to solve puzzles and gain access to certain areas in non-combat scenarios.

 Players can gain abilities and upgrade their existing abilities by purchasing upgrades at shops or by finding them in chests.
 As players get new Gatlians and other equipment it is possible to access previously unreachable areas, as in a Metroidvania.

 In addition to combat, players encounter traversal and platforming sections, as well as puzzles that are solved using the Gatlians' weapon abilities, and social areas where players can interact with non-player characters.